SDxs5/raspberry_pi_object_detection/README.md

 # raspberry_pi_objection_detection
 Combine picamera with raspberry pi to do the oject dection.

-Need install files in requirements and then run Ras_dec.ipynb
+Need install files in requirements before running Ras_dec.ipynb